gdm413229/swwmgz_m/readme.txt

 ----------

-This mod wouldn't have been possible if I had to create everything all by myself.
+This mod wouldn't have been possible if I had to create everything all by myself (yeah, imagine me having to make SOUND EFFECTS and stuff, that'd be impossible).
 Detailed credits are available in the credits.txt file.
 It's all there, really.

 3.1.
 UnSX Team Is
 - - - - - - - - -